Ghostkeeper/Convack/README.md

 * Needs to be able to pack polygons with un-movable barriers in the scene.
 * Needs to be able to be published in an LGPL-licensed project.

-No other project that we found met all of these requirements.
+At the time of writing, no other project has met all of these demands.
+However recently [libnest2d](https://github.com/tamasmeszaros/libnest2d) changed their license and then meets all of those requirements.

 Implementation
 ----